martivj/IdiotCardGame/README.md

 # IdiotCardGame

 This project is a simple implementation of the card game "idiot" made using JavaFX.
-The following documentation will include a description of the game itself, how the game was implemented and strctured in the code, an overview of the object oriented principles used, and lastly a discussion about the approach to testing.
+The following documentation will include a description of the game itself, how the game was implemented and structured in the code, an overview of the object oriented principles used, and lastly a discussion about the approach to testing.

 ## The Game